Div-30/Git-Advanced-Exercises/README.md

 ## Challenge 10: **Checking Out Detached HEAD**

+This challenge explores the concept of a detached HEAD in Git, where HEAD points to a commit instead of a branch.
+You use git checkout <commit-hash> to detach HEAD and work at a specific point in history.

 ```
 gymtwiyubake@Twiyubakes-iMac Git-Advanced % git log --oneline
 c6c398d (HEAD -> ft/improved-branch-name, main) Merge branch 'ft/new-branch-from-commit'